ARTISTS

 ABOUT

-"Johanna Herbst Artist Management" focuses on a strategic, contemporary and long-term career development, which includes a balance between private life and career - focused on the personal needs of the artists.
+"Johanna Herbst Artist Management" focuses on a strategic and long-term career development, which includes a balance between private life and career - focused on the personal needs of the artists.
 These core values evolved through my experiences in the cultural sector in the last years.
 After two years at Centre Stage Artist Management, I worked as an Artist Manager at Künstlersekretariat am Gasteig in Munich from 2017.
-Other obligations of the past years were several summers in the artistic administration of the Salzburg Festival, as a trainee in the artist and repertoire department of Deutsche Grammophon, as well as many years of support for the company Unitel in marketing tasks.
+Other obligations of the past years were several summers in the artistic administration of the Salzburg Festival, as a trainee in the artist and repertoire department of Deutsche Grammophon, as well as many years as freelance marketing assistant for Unitel.
 At the Theaterakademie August Everding, I have been teaching as a lecturer for "Professionalization" since 2018.